Professor Tan Chorh Chuan

 Clinical Director (Programmes)

-Wai Chiong joined MOH Office for Healthcare Transformation in May 2019, and leads the Integrated Health Promotion (InHealth) which aims to implement a comprehensive set of integrated, coordinated initiatives concurrently in test precincts, to co-create with the community an environment and community norm which would make health-promoting behaviours the default.
+Wai Chiong leads the Integrated Health Promotion (InHealth) programme which aims to implement a comprehensive set of integrated, coordinated initiatives concurrently in test precincts, to co-create with the community an environment and community norm which would make health-promoting behaviours the default.
 He also helps to develop initiatives for mental wellness and financing schemes to support new models of care.

 Prior to joining MOHT, Wai Chiong was Partner and Healthcare Sector leader for Deloitte Southeast Asia.
 As a management consultant in private sector, he advised governments, investors, life sciences companies, providers and payers globally.
 His projects included business strategy advisory to biomedical and health-tech start-ups, new product development, regulatory and market entry, commercial feasibility of healthcare investments, mergers & acquisitions, amongst others.